-HHP 1723.

-HHP 4099 Internship in Health and Human Performance

-Internship experience in health exercise and/or sport.Prerequisite: completing of internship packet and approval from Internship Coordinator or Division Chair.
+ННР 4099 Internship in Health and Human Performance 1 to 4 Internship experience in health exercise and/or sport.Prerequisite: completing of internship packet and approval from Internship Coordinator or Division Chair. ННР 4109 ACSM Certification 1 to 2 Guided study of required knowledge, skills, and abilities (KSA's) toward professional certification.

-HHP 4109 Professional Certification

-Guided study of required knowledge, skills, and abilities (KSAs) toward professional certification.
 Emphasis on American College of Sports Medicine (ACSM) certifications.
 Course fee required.
 Prerequisites: HHP 3403, HHP 3504 and HHP 3804.

-HHP 4183 Organization and Administration

-Study of organization and administration in recreation, wellness, and fitness programs.
+HHP 4183 Organization and Administration 3 Study of organization and administration in recreation, wellness, and fitness programs.
 Emphasis on management, programming, and evaluation.
-Course fee required.

-HHP 4329 Advanced Topics in Health and Human Performance

-Advanced topic in Health and Human Performance.
+Course fee required. ННР 4329 Advanced Topics in Health and Human Performance1 to 4, On DemandAdvanced topic in Health and Human Performance.
 Not for independent study.
 Prerequisite: junior/senior standing.
 Course fee required.

-HHP 4451 Assessment in HPER K-12

-Demonstration and practice of assessment procedures specific to Health and Physical Education, K-12 instruction.
+HHP 4451 Assessment in HPER K-12 1 Demonstration and practice of assessment procedures specific to Health and Physical Education, K-12 instruction.
 Emphasis on data-driven lesson plans and positive impact on student learning and overall experience.
 Component of student teaching requirement.

-HHP 4461 Management for Physical Educators

-This course is designed for physical educator teacher candidates who are currently student teaching.
+HHP 4461 Management for Physical Educators1This course is designed for physical educator teacher candidates who are currently student teaching.
 A variety of techniques in classroom and resource management, use of time to increase positive time-on-task and awareness of behavioral strategies with disciplinary interventions will be addressed.
 A parent/community relations component will also be addressed.
-Prerequisite: Admission to the Teacher Education and Student Teaching programs; concurrent enrollment in Student Teaching and HHP 4451.

-HHP 4551 Tests and Measurements

-Study of testing protocols and measurement devices specific to Health and Physical Education, K-12 instruction.
-Prerequisite: junior or senior standing.

-HHP 4704 Clinical Testing and Prescription

-4, J-term, Spring

-Study of clinical ACSM guidelines and recommendations for disease diagnosis/prognosis, clinical testing protocols, exercise prescription, and behavior modification specific to special population groups.
+Prerequisite: Admission to the Teacher Education and Student Teaching programs; concurrent enrollment in Student Teaching and HHP 4451.1 HHP 4551 Tests and Measurements1, SpringStudy of testing protocols and measurement devices specific to Health and Physical Education,K-12 instruction.
+Prerequisite: junior or senior standing. ННР 4704 Clinical Testing and Prescription 4, J-term, Spring Study of clinical ACSM guidelines and recommendations for disease diagnosis/prognosis, clinical testing protocols, exercise prescription, and behavior modification specific to special population groups.
 Introduction to EKG identification and clinical procedures.
 Emphasis on clinical contraindications and special considerations.
 Lab fee required.
 Prerequisite: HHP 3504, HHP 4804 or concurrent enrollment; or instructor approval.

-HHP 4804 Clinical Exercise Physiology

-4, J-term, Spring

-Advanced study of exercise physiology, focusing on applied principles, approaches, and methods supported by research and clinical practice.
+HHP 4804 Clinical Exercise Physiology 4, J-term, Spring Advanced study of exercise physiology, focusing on applied principles, approaches, and methods supported by research and clinical practice.
 Emphasis on increased understanding of the relationship between theoretical concepts and practical skills with clinical and biological applications.
 Lab fee required.
 Prerequisite: HHP 3804.

-HHP 4833 Biomechanics

-Study of kinesiology and biomechanics of human movement specific to physical activity, exercise, and sport.
+HHP 4833 Biomechanics 3, Spring Study of kinesiology and biomechanics of human movement specific to physical activity, exercise, and sport.
 Emphasis on movement factors, analysis, and training considerations.
 Prerequisite: HHP 2534 or BIOL 2354.
-Required laboratory with additional fee.

-HHP 4999 Independent Study in Health and Human Performance

-Independent study for students who have completed a minimum of 48 hours with an overall 3.0 GPA.
+Required laboratory with additional fee. ННР 4999 Independent Study in Health and Human Performance1 to 4Independent study for students who have completed a minimum of 48 hours with an overall 3.0GPA.
 Prerequisites: Completion of the Independent Study Form and Division Chair/Dean approval.